Shahana7000/git-demo/README.md

 # git-demo
-This is my first git &amp; github demo
+This is my first git &amp; github demo.